 - Outdoor dining items (i.e. chairs, tables, umbrellas, etc.), although considered encroachments, are handled through the City of Savannah Office of Special Events, Film, and Tourism Department.
 To learn more, visit their website.

 Real Property Services handles various requests involving City-owned property.
 Some of the more typical requests include easements, declaring City-owned property surplus and available for sale to the public, donation of property, and use of City-owned property.

 Process for approval of Real Property Requests (other than Encroachments)

 The request will be sent to various City offices for further review and recommendation.
-The review of this request will take two to three weeks depending on the complexity of the application.
+The review of this request will take four (4) to six (6) weeks depending on the complexity of the application.

-Once all staff responses are received, Real Property Services will compile the recommendation and forward them to the City Manager for scheduling before City Council.
-If the request is approved by the Mayor and Aldermen, Real Property Services will inform the petitioner of the next steps to closing out the request, which may require an executed agreement and/or a closing.
+Once all staff responses are received, Real Estate Services will compile the recommendation and forward them to the City Manager for scheduling before City Council.
+If the request is approved by the Mayor and Aldermen, Real Estate Services will inform the petitioner of the next steps to closing out the request, which may require an executed agreement and/or a closing.